TalesHabib/bootcamp-modulo01-desafio1/README.md

 # bootcamp-modulo01-desafio1
-Primeiro modulo - Criando API rest e utilizando Insomnia para criar, listar, alterar, e excluir projetos.
+in the first module - Creating rest API and using Insomnia to create, list, change, delete projects and users.

 * Query & Route params
-* Utilizando Insomnia
+* Insomnia to create rest API.
-* Utilizando Nodemon
+* Nodemon to restart the server for each update
-* CRUD
+* CRUD - Create, Read, Update and Delete.
-* Middlewares
+* Middlewares checks if the project exists